 We could not be happier with this home.
 We have found our relative to be clean, well fed and happy.
 The staff are warm, caring and professional.
 There is an atmosphere of calm even when they are handling difficult behaviours.

-Tracy is responsible for the day-to-day management of Gainsborough Care Home and leading the team of staff.
-As registered manager she also shares the legal responsibility for meeting the requirements of the relevant regulations with Agincare.
+Tracy was responsible for the day-to-day management of Gainsborough Care Home and leading the team of staff.
+As registered manager she also shared the legal responsibility for meeting the requirements of the relevant regulations with Agincare.

-As such, Tracy is responsible for making sure the whole home operates effectively and delivers the very best quality care to her residents, meeting national care standards.
+As such, Tracy was responsible for making sure the whole home operates effectively and delivers the very best quality care to her residents, meeting national care standards.

 “When we received our rating following our CQC inspection in April 2019 I had mixed emotions.
 I would encourage you to read the full CQC report.
 It describes how we support people, treating them with dignity and respect, and involving them as partners in their care.